+Revenue & HWY Patrol

-Revenue, HWY Patrol & License Plate Reissuance Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
-In fiscal year 2020, the amount totaled \$273 million.
+Per the Missouri Constitution3, the Missouri Department of Revenue (DOR) and the Missouri State Highway Patrol (MSHP) also receive transportation revenue.
+In fiscal year 2016, the amount totaled \$250 million.

 The Highway Patrol receives funding for administering and enforcing state motor vehicle laws and traffic regulations.
-The Missouri General Assembly determines the amount available to the MSHP each year - \$245 million was spent in fiscal year 2020.
+The Missouri General Assembly determines the amount available to the MSHP each year - \$230 million was spent in fiscal year 2016.

 The Department of Revenue receives funding for the cost to collect transportation taxes and fees.
-The cost of collection cannot exceed 3% of the particular tax or fee collected.
-In fiscal year 2020, the DOR received \$22 million.
-Also in fiscal year 2020, \$6 million was spent on the bicentennial license plate reissuance.
+The cost of collection cannot exceed three percent of the particular tax or fee collected.
+In fiscal year 2016, the DOR received \$20 million.

-3 Missouri Constitution - Article IV, Section 30(b)
+Missouri Constitution - Article IV, Section 30(b)

 MoDOT, the Highway Patrol and the Department of Revenue are the only state agencies that may receive transportation dollars.

-From 2000-2010, and again in 2019, MoDOT sold bonds that provided additional resources for highway improvements.
+From 2000-2010, MoDOT sold bonds that provided additional resources for highway improvements.

 Bonds are debt and similar to a home mortgage - this debt must be repaid over time.
-The total debt payment in fiscal year 2020 totaled \$244 million.
+The total debt payment in fiscal year 2016 totaled \$280 million.

-MoDOT has four kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; bonds authorized by the Missouri General Assembly in 2019 to finance the Focus on Bridges program with debt service from General Revenue over the next seven years: and federal GARVEE ( next seven years; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
-Borrowing advanced construction and allowed Missouri to avoid inflation in labor and materials costs; however, borrowed money must be repaid and new borrowing should be enabled with dedicated and reliable additional revenue to cover repayment and maintain credit ratings.
+MoDOT has three kinds of bonds: senior bonds that were authorized by the Missouri General Assembly in 2000; Amendment 3 bonds that were authorized by Missouri voters in 2004; and federal GARVEE (Grant Anticipation Revenue Vehicle) bonds that financed specific projects.
+Borrowing advanced construction and allowed MoDOT to avoid inflation in labor and materials costs.
+It gave Missourians improvements that would not have been built for many years with pay-as-yougo funding.
+Without borrowing, many of those projects still would not be completed.

 Senior bonds will be paid off by 2023, Amendment 3 bonds will be paid off by 2029 and GARVEE bonds will be paid off by 2033.
-Focus on Bridges bonds will be paid off in 2027.
-The average interest rate on all outstanding debt combined is 2.62%.
+The average interest rate on all outstanding debt combined is 2.98 percent.